dalenewman/Transformalize/README.md

 </pre>

-Transformalize detected the *Order Details* schema automatically and read it from the input and output it to the console.
-This is handy, but if you want to transform an existing or create a new field, you must define the fields.
+Transformalize detected the *Order Details* schema automatically and read the data.
+This is handy, but if you want to transform existing or create new fields, you must define the fields.
 You could hand-write them, or run `tfl` in `check` mode like this:

 <pre style="font-size:smaller;">
 > tfl -a NorthWind.xml <strong>-m check</strong>